quickbooks2018/ngrok-ingress-controller/README.md

 # ngrok ingress controller

-- eks cluster with terraform https://github.com/quickbooks2018/aws-eks-blueprints.git (Note: test with kind cluster not working)
+- eks cluster with terraform https://github.com/quickbooks2018/aws-eks-blueprints.git (Note: tested with kind cluster, currently not working, may be in future)

 - https://github.com/ngrok/kubernetes-ingress-controller